exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 ## **Step 5 Create the EXAStorage device files**

 EXAStorage is a distributed storage engine.
 All data is stored inside volumes.
 It also provides a failover mechanism.
-I’d recommend using a 32 GB LVM disk for EXAStorage:
+We recommend using a 32 GB LVM disk for EXAStorage:

 ```markup
 $ lsblk
 ```
-IMPORTANT: Each device should be slightly bigger (~1%) than the required space for the volume(s) because a part of it will be reserved for metadata and checksums.
+IMPORTANT: Each device should be slightly bigger (~1%) than the required space for the volume(s), because a part of it will be reserved for metadata and checksums.

 ## **Step 5 Start the cluster**